 - Use Granim.js to create fluid and interactive gradients.

 - Multiple.js can be used to create interactive and sleek-looking dashboards

 - FullCalendar is a powerful and lightweight library for creating full-sized, fully-customizable calendars in FileMaker.

 - Weather.js allows adding all kinds of real-time weather information to FileMaker apps.

-And finally, it’s even possible to integrate a 3D library like js to create games right inside FileMaker applications.
-We didn’t try integrating this library just yet, but this sounds like a lot of fun, isn’t it?
+And finally, it’s even possible to integrate a 3D library like three.js to create games right inside FileMaker applications.
+We didn’t try integrating this library just yet, but it sounds like a lot of fun, doesn’t it?